Illinois General Assembly approves sweeping criminal justice overhaul that would end cash bail, require cops to wear body cameras

 “It’s time to go from protest to progress,” Slaughter said.
 “Criminal justice reform cannot wait.”

-The Senate also passed the components of the Black Caucus’ economic agenda, including measures that aim to prevent employers from discriminating against people with criminal records, expand access to state contracts for minority-owned businesses, women and people with disabilities, and clamp down on payday loans.
+The House and Senate also passed the components of the Black Caucus’ economic agenda, including measures that aim to prevent employers from discriminating against people with criminal records, expand access to state contracts for minority-owned businesses, women and people with disabilities, and clamp down on payday loans.
+Republicans supported some pieces of the economic agenda.
+Pritzker indicated he supported the measure, again without saying he would sign it as passed.

 Earlier, both chambers passed the Black Caucus’ education agenda, which includes the creation of a standardized assessment for children entering kindergarten that measures literacy, language, mathematics, and social and emotional development, and also aims to expand access to computer science courses.